Septias/bachelor-thesis/overview.typ

   $
 ]

-- *Functions* take one argument which can be a pattern.
+- Functions take one argument which can be a pattern.
 This pattern has a record-like structure and allows for multiple fields to be present, this way a function taking multiple arguments can be created without resorting to currying.
-Patterns allow for more control which is discussed shortly.

 - Array elements are delimited by spaces, which is uncommon and records can be marked _recursive_ with the `rec` keyword.
 Both of these datatypes are _immutable_ but there are the concat operations (*Record-Concat* and *Array-Concat*) that can be used to create new, bigger datatypes.

-- Lookups can be static (with a given label) or dynamic, with an arbitrary expression t, that has to reduce to a string.
+- Record lookups can be static (with a given label) or dynamic, with an arbitrary expression t, that has to reduce to a string.
 This is further discussed in @dynamic_lookup.
+- Let statements can have multiple bindigs $a_1 = t_1; … ; a_n = t_n$ before the `in` keyword appears.
+- The with expression expects an arbitrary expression that reduces to a record.
+Every field from the record is then added to the scope of the next exrpession.

 #colored_box(title: "Syntax: Record and Let fields", color: blue)[
   $